 Max Steinberg CBE FRSA became the Chair of the Board of Trustees in January 2016.

-Max holds a number of high profile positions prior to joining the Foundation which include Chief Executive of Liverpool Vision and Chair of the International Festival of Business.
+Max held a number of high profile positions prior to joining the Foundation which included Chief Executive of Liverpool Vision and Chair of the International Festival of Business.
 In 2011 Max was awarded a Senior Fellowship at Liverpool Hope University and in 2013 received a CBE for services to business and the community.

 Professor Ray Donnelly MBE FRCS

 Professor Ray Donnelly MBE FRCS founded the charity in 1990 while working as a thoracic surgeon in Liverpool and became a leading authority on lung cancer.
 In 1993 he enlisted the help of Roy Castle, during the last eight months of his life, to help the charity grow.
 His self-penned history of the charity, titled ‘Cinderella Cancer’ was completed in 2005 and published by The Bluecoat Press in early 2006.
 Professor Donnelly is known to be continually amazed by how the charity has grown and achieved so much.

 Dr. Anthony Coombs was the Global Marketing Director at pharmaceutical company, AstraZeneca.
 His team played a key role in developing the targeted therapy, gefitinib, for lung cancer.
 Tony was pleased to join the board when he retired from work, and draws on his experience with commercial marketing to help the charity grow its brand.

 A friend of the foundation since 1998 and a trustee since 2001, Jim is now retired but has a lifetime of corporate experience at board level.
 His work with the Coca Cola European Advisors Board and as the Vice-President of Coca-Cola Uk & Europe make him a valued member of the trustee board and chairman of the employment committee.

 Dr. David Gilligan